 Vaccine; induces antibodies that enhance opsonization, phagocytosis, and killing of pneumococci by leukocytes and other phagocytic cells.

-Monitor patients with compromised CV and/or pulmonary function.
-Monitor for hypersensitivity reactions and for other possible adverse reactions.
+Monitor for hypersensitivity reactions and other adverse reactions.

 Inform of potential benefits/risks of vaccination.
 Inform that the vaccine may not offer 100% protection from pneumococcal infection.
-With each immunization, provide the patient or parent/guardian with the vaccine information statements required by the National Childhood Vaccine Injury Act of 1986.
-Instruct to inform physician of any adverse reactions.
+Instruct to report any serious adverse reactions to physician.

-Administration: IM or SQ route.
+Administration: IM/SQ route.
 Inject into the deltoid muscle or lateral mid-thigh.
 Do not mix with other vaccines in the same syringe or vial.
+Refer to PI for further preparation, administration, and revaccination instructions.
 Storage: 2-8°C (36-46°F).